-Lean Strategy is part of the Lean Management principles and culture to ensure that everyone is wokring towards achieving the same goals!
+Lean Strategy is part of the Lean Management principles and culture to ensure that everyone is working towards achieving the same goals!

-A few weeks ago, we started a new series on Lean Management that was inspired by a colleague of mine who introduced his Lean presentation with showing us a frozen dish called L… Cuisine.
+A few weeks ago, we started a new series on Lean Management.
 We talked about the importance of humans as well as the balanced approach in this philosophy.
 What I’ve come to realize over the years, is that Lean management is a lot more than the tools.
 It may have its roots in manufacturing, but Lean Management applies to all kinds of industries and is a based on a forward-looking vision that encompasses the entire organization to achieve excellence and continuously work to better serve the customers.

 In this week’s article, we will discuss a few approaches that help look into the future and build string ties within the organization.
-Be sure to read the entire series by subscribing to our newsletter.
+Make sure to read the entire series.

 For any organization, having a clear vision of where it wants to go is crucial to reaching the objectives and the values are what shows everyone how to work towards those objectives.
 In Lean, the vision is called the True North, which represents “The ideal way in which things should be done” (1).
 But how can we achieve this vision?
 Lean Management offers a few ways.

 First, a strategic planning process that starts at the highest level of the organization where aggressive and ambitious goals are set.
 These then get cascaded down to the different levels where each team reviews them and identifies ways in which they can contribute to reaching these objectives and how they will measure their efforts and results.
 The data then gets returned to the top management, for another review, and so on.
 This communication iterative process ensures viable and continuous dialogue between all the levels of the organization.
 Furthermore, it ensures that all employees are aware and understand the vision and the goals that the organization is working towards as well as how they contribute to the results.